-Each element raises comprehension and lowers barriers.
-Plain language helps you communicate with a diverse audience.
-No matter how literate or educated they are, readers never complain that a communication is too easy to understand.
+Plain language helps you communicate with diverse audiences.
+No matter how literate or educated they are, readers never complain that a communication is too understandable.

 Active voice

 Active voice is much easier to read than passive voice.
 It is friendlier and more conversational.
 Active voice is especially important for readers who might be intimidated by applications, forms or notices.
 Good readers benefit too because active voice is smooth, clear and easy to read.